LearnLib/automatalib/README.md

 Build Instructions
 ------------------
-Following are build instructions for IntelliJ IDE with JDK 1.8.
+Following are build instructions for [IntelliJ IDEA](https://www.jetbrains.com/idea/) with JDK 1.8.
 1- Start IntelliJ.
 Go to File -> New -> Project from existing sources -> select the project folder.
 2- Choose "Import Project from external model" -> Maven -> Next.
 3- Check "Import Maven projects automatically".
 Keep the rest as default and click "Next" until the project is imported.
 4- Build the porject.
 If build fails, then it is probably due to two libraries which we could remove.
 Go to File -> Project Structure -> Libraries, and remove the following two libraries:  serialization-taf and serialization-saf.
 Now build again and it should work.
-6- To produce the jar file, go to File -> Project Structure -> Artifacts -> Add (the plus sign) -> JAR ->  From modules with dependenceis -> OK -> On the right hand side, check box "Include in project build".
+5- To produce the jar file, go to File -> Project Structure -> Artifacts -> Add (the plus sign) -> JAR ->  From modules with dependenceis -> OK -> On the right hand side, check box "Include in project build".
-7- Now build the project and it should produce a new directory "out" containing the JAR artifact.
+6- Now build the project and it should produce a new directory "out" containing the JAR artifact.

 Maintainers
 -----------